kalio007/cosmos-infra/README.md

 Also, the setup has a feature to retrieve the latest block height synced by the node and reportted using a prometheus endpoint.
 It also achieves the following majorly:

-**- Idempotency:** This means that after the initial setup, no re-running will interfere with node operations.
+- **Idempotency:** This means that after the initial setup, no re-running will interfere with node operations.

-**- Configurability:** Many variables are configurable like the token, ssh-key fingerprint, persistent peers, seeds and much more.
+- **Configurability:** Many variables are configurable like the token, ssh-key fingerprint, persistent peers, seeds and much more.

-**- Resiliency:** The cosmos node and the prometheus exporter runs as a systemd service and will restart after crashing.
+- **Resiliency:** The cosmos node and the prometheus exporter runs as a systemd service and will restart after crashing.

 ### Prerequisites
 - Ansible